Intimacy

 "No Symptoms Means No Infection"

 Many STIs progress without symptoms.
 About 70% of chlamydia cases in women and about 50% in men are asymptomatic, and about 50% of gonorrhea cases in women show no symptoms.
 The absence of symptoms is not proof that you are uninfected.
+Left untreated while asymptomatic, STIs can lead to serious complications such as infertility and pelvic inflammatory disease.
 (You can gain accurate knowledge from books on STIs)

 Getting Tested